-Beacons installed at the store entry inform sales assistants when a customer with loyalty card enters a store.
+Beacons installed at the store entry inform sales assistants once a customer with a loyalty card enters a store.
 As the customer moves through the store, they receive individual promo codes or discount notifications based on their previous purchases.

-Digital shopping lists are made automatically based on the customer’s diet preferences, fitness device data and fridge stock.
-Smart shopping carts analyze the lists and help customers navigate through the store to find the necessary products.
+In a wider connected ecosystem, digital shopping lists can be made automatically based on the customer’s diet preferences, fitness device data and fridge stock, while smart shopping carts may analyze the lists to help customers navigate the store and find necessary products faster.

 Unrestricted access to product information

-Customers use smartphones to scan the products’ bar codes for additional information, user reviews, etc.
+Customers use smartphones to scan products’ bar codes for additional information, user reviews, etc.

 Smart stock replenishment

-A smart fridge installed at the customer’s home analyzes the available stock and automatically schedules delivery to the predetermined time.
+A smart fridge installed at a customer’s home analyzes the available stock and automatically schedules product delivery to the prearranged time.

-We may safely state the traditional supply chain mostly based on the manufacturer-retailer-ultimate user connection will soon cease its existence.
-Retailers will have to fully reconsider the ways the work is organized within brick-and-mortar stores.
+The traditional supply chain that is mostly based on the manufacturer-retailer-end customer connection will soon cease to exist.
+Retailers will reconsider the ways the supply chain management is organized, which will result in the following outcomes: